ArunMitra/Bank-Customer-Churn-Prediction/README.md

 ## Next Steps
 - Try Neural Network models to see if Recall can be improved
-- All customers are not the same, consider more retention program spending on dollars High-Value vs Low-Value customers
+- All customers are not the same, consider more retention program spending on High-Value vs Low-Value customers
-- Use Uplift Models to skew the retention program spend towards customers that are predicted to be more persuadalb
+- Use Uplift Models to skew the retention program spend towards customers that are predicted to be more persuadable
 - Explore the effects on the Profit Curve for various levels of retention program costs